sagarikapadhy/EmailFXDataTest-maven/README.md

 unrecoverable errors should send an email with exception details

 ## How to run the jar file
-**java -jar emailfxdatatest-1.0.0-SNAPSHOT.jar -DtargetEmail={email id where email will be delivered}** example:- java -jar emailfxdatatest-1.0.0-SNAPSHOT.jar -DtargetEmail=xyz@gmail.com
+** java -DtargetEmail={email id where email will be delivered} -jar ConsumeRestApi-1.0.0-SNAPSHOT.jar **

+`example:- java -DtargetEmail=sagarika.padhy478@gmail.com -jar ConsumeRestApi-1.0.0-SNAPSHOT.jar `

 ## approach (maven)
-This is a maven project.
-Had some issue with gradle in my pc. writing csv file in classpath and deleting after email sent.
+This is a maven project. uploaded gradle project as well. writing csv file in classpath and deleting after email sent.
 Can stream the content.